oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 ## <a name="AggregationCapabilities" href="#AggregationCapabilities">5.1 Aggregation Capabilities</a>

-The term `ApplySupported` can be applied to an entity set, entity type or to a collection rooted in an entity container.
+The term `ApplySupported` can be applied to an entity set, an entity type, or a collection if the target path of the annotation starts with an entity container.
 It describes the aggregation capabilities of the annotated target.
-If present, it implies that instances of the annotated target can contain dynamic properties as an effect of `$apply` even if they do not specify the OpenType attribute, see [OData-CSDL](#ODataCSDL).
+If present, it implies that instances of the annotated target can contain dynamic properties as an effect of `$apply` even if they do not specify the `OpenType` attribute, see [OData-CSDL](#ODataCSDL).
 The term has a complex type with the following properties:
 - The `Transformations` collection lists all supported set transformations.
 Allowed values are the names of the standard transformations introduced in sections 3 and 6, and namespace-qualified names identifying a service-defined bindable function.
 If `Transformations` is omitted the server supports all transformations defined by this specification.
 - The `CustomAggregationMethods` collection lists supported custom aggregation methods.
 Allowed values are namespace-qualified names identifying service-specific aggregation methods.
 If omitted, no custom aggregation methods are supported.
 - `Rollup` specifies whether the service supports no rollup, only a single rollup hierarchy, or multiple rollup hierarchies in a [`groupby`](#Transformationgroupby) transformation.
 If omitted, multiple rollup hierarchies are supported.